BI Asset Management Fondsmaeglerselskab A S Sells 10,012 Shares of Paychex, Inc. (NASDAQ:PAYX)

-BI Asset Management Fondsmaeglerselskab A S trimmed its stake in Paychex, Inc. (NASDAQ:PAYX – Free Report) by 58.9% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 6,977 shares of the business services provider’s stock after selling 10,012 shares during the period.
-BI Asset Management Fondsmaeglerselskab A S’s holdings in Paychex were worth $799,000 at the end of the most recent reporting period.
+BI Asset Management Fondsmaeglerselskab A S trimmed its holdings in shares of Paychex, Inc. (NASDAQ:PAYX – Free Report) by 58.9% during the first quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 6,977 shares of the business services provider’s stock after selling 10,012 shares during the quarter.
+BI Asset Management Fondsmaeglerselskab A S’s holdings in Paychex were worth $799,000 as of its most recent filing with the SEC.

-Several other institutional investors have also modified their holdings of PAYX.
-Heritage Wealth Management LLC lifted its stake in shares of Paychex by 260.0% during the 4th quarter.
-Heritage Wealth Management LLC now owns 234 shares of the business services provider’s stock worth $27,000 after acquiring an additional 169 shares during the last quarter.
-Atlantic Private Wealth LLC bought a new stake in shares of Paychex during the 1st quarter worth approximately $36,000.
-Avalon Trust Co bought a new stake in shares of Paychex during the 1st quarter worth approximately $40,000.
-Ahrens Investment Partners LLC bought a new stake in shares of Paychex during the 1st quarter worth approximately $46,000.
-Finally, ICA Group Wealth Management LLC bought a new stake in shares of Paychex during the 4th quarter worth approximately $49,000.
+A number of other hedge funds have also bought and sold shares of the business.
+Lee Financial Co increased its position in Paychex by 0.6% during the fourth quarter.
+Lee Financial Co now owns 15,874 shares of the business services provider’s stock worth $1,834,000 after acquiring an additional 89 shares during the period.
+Penserra Capital Management LLC increased its holdings in Paychex by 6.3% in the 1st quarter.
+Penserra Capital Management LLC now owns 1,535 shares of the business services provider’s stock valued at $209,000 after buying an additional 91 shares during the period.
+SVB Wealth LLC increased its holdings in Paychex by 1.1% in the 1st quarter.
+SVB Wealth LLC now owns 8,849 shares of the business services provider’s stock valued at $1,208,000 after buying an additional 92 shares during the period.
+Confluence Wealth Services Inc. increased its holdings in Paychex by 1.1% in the 4th quarter.
+Confluence Wealth Services Inc. now owns 8,277 shares of the business services provider’s stock valued at $956,000 after buying an additional 93 shares during the period.
+Finally, Stratos Wealth Advisors LLC boosted its stake in shares of Paychex by 0.6% in the 1st quarter.
+Stratos Wealth Advisors LLC now owns 15,794 shares of the business services provider’s stock valued at $1,810,000 after purchasing an additional 94 shares in the last quarter.
 72.18% of the stock is owned by institutional investors.

-Paychex (NASDAQ:PAYX – Get Free Report) last issued its quarterly earnings results on Thursday, June 29th.
-The business services provider reported $0.97 EPS for the quarter, hitting analysts’ consensus estimates of $0.97.
+Paychex (NASDAQ:PAYX – Get Free Report) last released its quarterly earnings data on Thursday, June 29th.
+The business services provider reported $0.97 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.97.
 Paychex had a return on equity of 46.79% and a net margin of 31.10%.
-The company had revenue of $1.20 billion during the quarter, compared to analysts’ expectations of $1.22 billion.
-During the same quarter in the previous year, the firm posted $0.81 EPS.
-The firm’s revenue was up 6.7% compared to the same quarter last year.
-On average, research analysts expect that Paychex, Inc. will post 4.68 earnings per share for the current fiscal year.
+The firm had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.22 billion.
+During the same quarter in the prior year, the firm posted $0.81 earnings per share.
+The business’s quarterly revenue was up 6.7% compared to the same quarter last year.
+Equities research analysts predict that Paychex, Inc. will post 4.68 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, August 24th.
-Shareholders of record on Thursday, August 10th were given a dividend of $0.89 per share.
-The ex-dividend date of this dividend was Wednesday, August 9th.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, August 24th.
+Shareholders of record on Thursday, August 10th were issued a $0.89 dividend.
+The ex-dividend date was Wednesday, August 9th.
 This represents a $3.56 dividend on an annualized basis and a yield of 2.91%.
-Paychex’s dividend payout ratio is currently 82.79%.
+Paychex’s dividend payout ratio (DPR) is 82.79%.

 About Paychex